awslabs/sagemaker-debugger/docs/api.md

 The imports assume `import smdebug.{tensorflow,pytorch,mxnet,xgboost} as smd`.

-**Step**: Step means one step taken by the training job.
-It translates to the forward and backward calls for a single batch.
+**Step**: Step means one the work done by the training job for one batch (i.e. forward and backward pass).
+(An exception is with TensorFlow's Session interface, where a step also includes the initialization session run calls).
+SageMaker Debugger is designed in terms of steps.
+When to save data is specified using steps as well as the invocation of Rules is on a step-by-step basis.

 **Hook**: The main class to pass as a callback object, or to create callback functions.
 It keeps track of collections and writes output files at each step.
 - `hook = smd.Hook(out_dir="/tmp/mnist_job")`